-In these times of year on year cuts in government funding for local government the Council continues to be recognised for sound financial management and providing good value services.
-Our external auditors have again recognised our performance in the early production of these accounts.
+In these times of year on year cuts in government funding for local government the Council continues to be recognised for sound financial management and providing good value services..
 The Council remains committed to continuous improvement in all areas and to drive forwards best practice and value for money for the services delivered in the Malvern Hills District.

-The Council achieved efficiency savings in excess of £632,000 for 2017/18, which is around 7% of the original budget.
-Our updated Medium Term Financial Plan (MTFP) and Business Plan both provide a clear strategic direction for the Council finances through to 2022/23.
-We are confident of achieving the challenging savings targets we have set ourselves for 2018/19 of £550,000 both to meet the financial pressures placed upon from reductions in government grant but also to keep Council Tax levels low for our residents.
+The Council achieved efficiency savings in excess of £550,000 for 2018/19, which is around 7% of the original budget.
+Our updated Medium Term Financial Plan (MTFP) and Business Plan both provide a clear strategic direction for the Council finances through to 2023/24.
+We are confident of achieving the savings targets we have set for 2019/20 of £320,000, both to meet the financial pressures placed upon from reductions in government grant but also to keep Council Tax levels low for our residents.

 The District Council collects Council Tax for Worcestershire County Council, the Police and Crime Commissioner, the Fire Authority and town and parish councils as well as ourselves.
-Our element of Council Tax for a Band D property was £147.60 for 2017/18.
-This represents around 9% of an average bill of £1,638.21 and remains one of the lowest district's Council Tax in the country.
+Our element of Council Tax for a Band D property was £152.60 for 2018/19.
+This represents around 9% of an average bill of £1,713.86 and remains one of the lowest district's Council Tax in the country.